koding/koding/client/test/Readme.md

 # running tests individually

-You can run tests individually using either `test` or `run.sh` scripts, these scripts are same except that `test` re-compiles before running:
+You can run tests individually using either `test` or `run.sh` scripts, these scripts are same except that `test` retranspiles coffees before running:

 Run `activity` suite tests: